circleupx/circleupx.github.io/_posts/2020-12-12-The-Power-Of-WebApplicationFactory.md

 dotnet add package Microsoft.AspNetCore.Mvc.Testing --version 5.0.1
 ```

-This package is required to use the WebApplicationFactory.
+This NuGet package is required to use the WebApplicationFactory.

 ```bash
 dotnet add package FluentAssertions --version 5.10.3